 - Most beginner bikes come with Shimano Claris and Sora groupset.

-- These days, the 23mm tire is less popular than those measuring between 25-28mm.
+- The 23mm tire is less popular today than those measuring 25-28mm.

-We’ve spent hundreds of hours researching many bikes to put together this list of the very best entry-level road bikes for beginners and first-time buyers.
-If you want a lightweight, zippy, and comfortable ride that conquers hills and maneuvers like a pro, get the Co-op Cycles ADV 2.3 Bike.
-We also have recommendations for even cheaper bikes, road bikes for women, and low-maintenance bikes.
+We’ve spent hundreds of hours researching many bikes to assemble this list of the best entry-level road bikes for beginners and first-time buyers.
+If you want a lightweight, zippy, and comfortable ride that conquers hills and maneuvers like a pro, get the Co-op Cycles ADV 2.3.

 - Solid aluminum frame and a carbon fork for durability